List of Houston Astros seasons

-Through 61 seasons of baseball (57 while known as the Astros), the Astros have recorded 34 seasons at .500 or better, thirty of which have been winning campaigns, and have qualified for the playoffs sixteen times; of the fourteen expansion teams that have been created since 1961, their sixteen appearances are the most for any team.
-They are the only team in the history of Wild Card era baseball to play in six consecutive League Championship Series and also the only expansion era team with an all-time record above .500.
+Through 62 seasons of baseball (58 while known as the Astros), the Astros have recorded 35 seasons at .500 or better (with four exactly at .500) and have qualified for the playoffs seventeen times; of the fourteen expansion teams that have been created since 1961, their seventeen appearances are the most for any team.
+They are the only team in the history of Wild Card era baseball to play in seven consecutive League Championship Series and also the only expansion era team with an all-time record above .500.

 Regular season record-by-year

 The Astros finished the season tied for first place with the Los Angeles Dodgers.
 Houston defeated the Dodgers, 7–1, in a one-game playoff to clinch the division title.

 The 1981 Major League Baseball strike caused the season to be split into two halves.
 The Astros earned a berth in an expanded postseason tournament by finishing in first place in their division in the second half of the season.
 The Los Angeles Dodgers had finished the first half in first place to earn the division's other playoff berth.

 The 1994–95 Major League Baseball strike, which started on August 12, 1994, led to the cancellation of the playoffs and World Series.

 The 1994–95 MLB strike lasted until April 2, 1995, causing the shortening of the 1995 season to 144 games.

 In a rare occurrence, because he was traded mid-season, Zack Greinke technically won both his Gold Glove and DPOY Award in the NL, despite stats from the latter third of the season, which he spent with the Astros in the AL, also factoring into the awards.
 He also won a Silver Slugger; however, due to the designated hitter option, he had no offensive stats from the AL to factor into this award, so, unlike the others, it is not considered part of his Astros resume for the year.